denperov/money-service/README.md

 ## Graceful shutdown

-Service supports graceful shutdown with sequential shutdown of components
+The service supports graceful shutdown with sequential shutdown of components

-## Remark

-To work with money in golang code, a slightly unusual data type is selected, but in the current example they are only passed to the API, and this is better than a float.